 - When you are trying to assess how deeply you comprehend the material

 - When you feel stuck on problem-solving

-- To work through a question on a problem set
+- work through a question on a problem set;

-- To talk through a concept you covered in lecture, lab, or reading
+- talk through a concept you covered in lecture, lab, or reading; or

-- To organize class material and create study tools
+- organize class material and create study tools.

 These groups serve students primarily during the academic year.
 Check out their websites or contact them directly for more information.

 The Skidmore College Writing Center, Scribner Library, Room 440; ext.
 8441